A Dusky Conure as a Pet Bird: An Affectionate and Clever Parrot

 The Price of Good Food

-I have to travel quite a long way to buy my favorite food.
+I have to travel quite a long way to buy my favourite food.
 Luckily, the specialty bird store that I visit sells the food in bulk, so I freeze some of it when I get home.
 I also appreciate the owner's extensive knowledge of birds.
-The store is associated with an avian vet, who has her clinic right next to the bird store.
-If you own a pet, make sure that you know the location, route and open hours to your nearest emergency vet in case a visit is ever necessary.
+The store is associated with an avian vet.
+The vet's clinic used to be located right next to the bird store but is now found a short distance away.
+If you own a pet, make sure that you know the location, route, and open hours to your nearest emergency vet in case a visit is ever necessary.

 Dusky conures are chewers and complete their damage rapidly.
 I’ve got small holes in several items of clothing, since Cece spends a lot of time perched on me.
 I’ve learned to wear old clothes in the house because I’m not going to stop carrying her around.
 Cece does sometimes nip me when she is in one of her feisty moods, but she's never bitten hard enough to make me bleed.